 If a Lyft driver is killed while driving for Lyft, his or her family will get Lyft’s $5,000 death benefit.

-As of September 22, 2017, Lyft still has PIP insurance on all its Florida auto policies.
+Lyft has PIP insurance on all its Florida auto policies.
 Here is Lyft’s insurance policy:

 If an Uber driver is killed while driving for Uber, the answer is no so simple.
 It will depend on whether the Uber driver had the Uber app on.

-If the Uber driver had the app on, but wasn’t engaged in a ride, his or her family will get Uber’s $5,000 death benefit.
+If the Uber driver had the app on, his or her family will get Uber’s $5,000 death benefit.
+This assumes that the Uber driver was not en route to pickup passengers or during trips.

 What if the Uber driver had the app on, and was engaged in a ride?